aus-groundcover/georapp-help/docs/map-view-display-options.md

     - each layer now shows a hollow box next to the legend.
 1. Click Map settings on Map viewer
 1. Click 2D top right
-1. Choose a 2D base map.
+1. Choose a 2D basemap.
 The selected basemap shows a blue border, a tick in the top right corner and shows in the map viewer.
 1. To close the map selector, click the x in the top right of the map selector

 ### Timeline
 Do not activate the Timeline from the Map Settings Timeline box.
 A timeline Always show check box will appear in the Map settings window if 3D smooth or 3D terrain Map View are selected.
 Do not check on this box.
 This is a known bug and is not compatible with the RaPP map data layers or analysis tools.
-If you have switched this on and need to remove it, refresh your browser and re-open RaPP map using a 2D basemap (see [Base map](#base-map)).
+If you have switched this on and need to remove it, refresh your browser and re-open RaPP map using a 2D basemap (see [Basemap](#base-map)).

 To use a timeline, to display different available times for a data layer, select the use timeline button (Figure 3) in the Workbench/Navigation pane.
 See section [View timeline](data-layers.md#view-timeline) for more information.